 Installing and using your phone company’s self service app is the number 1 way you can improve your own level of customer satisfaction.

 Boost’s Streamed Audio Plan Inclusions

 Boost have a reputation not just for value but for innovating their plan range.
-Not to be outdone by Optus Prepaid, Boost Mobile added streamed audio to their entire suite early in 2017.
+Not to be outdone by Optus Prepaid, Boost Mobile added streamed audio to their entire suite some time ago, too.
 That means you can :